Azure/autorest.csharp/docs/design/model-reader-writer-implementation-design.md

 ```
 In this implementation, the method `IPersistableModel<T>.GetFormatFromOptions` is called to get the real format when we get the format of `W` which represents "wire", and then throw exception if the actual format is not `J` which represents "json".

-In the wire serialization, we will only write property `A`, and in a Json serialization (invoked by our customer via `ModelReaderWriter`), we will write both properties `A` and `B`, therefore the implementation should be:
+In the wire serialization, we will only write property `A`, and in a Json serialization (invoked by our customer via `ModelReaderWriter`), we will write both properties `A` and `B` as well as everything in the `_serializedAdditionalRawData`, therefore the implementation should be:
 ```csharp
 public partial class Foo : IUtf8JsonSerializable, IJsonModel<Foo>
 {